krish-e/Food-buddy/README.md

 ## Description

-`Food Buddy` is a Python project that allows users to filter restaurants from a list of restaurants available in the CSV file - restaurants.csv.
+`Food Buddy` is a Python project that allows users to filter restaurants from a list of restaurants available in the CSV file - Zomato-mini.csv

 The program will greet the user and depending on the current time, will refer to the meal like breakfast, lunch, or dinner.